vumary/cse15l-lab-reports/lab-report-1-contents/lab-report-1-week-2.md

 `$ ssh cs15lwi22zz@ieng6.ucsd.edu "javac HelloWorld.java; java HelloWorld"`

+* You can use the up-arrow on your keyboard to recall the last command that was run

  Try some of these our on your own and it should look something like this:

  ![image](optimizing-remote-running-1.png)

+> Note: Because I already ran this command before, I used the up-arrow trick 5 times and then pressed `enter`.
+This took me 6 keystrokes compared to the 79 keystrokes I would've had to take if I didn't use all of the tricks and didn't set up an `ssh` key.

  Or something like this:

  ![image](optimizing-remote-running-2.png)

+ > Note: I used up-arrow twice to recall `ssh cs15lwi22ahi@ieng6.ucsd.edu` then added `"javac HelloWorld.java java HelloWorld.java"` to the end of it, using a total of 43 keystrokes.
+This would haven't taken me 91 keystrokes if I didn't use all of the tricks and didn't set up an `ssh` key.